-- A. Assign the student to a truancy intervention program - B. Provide counseling to the student - C. Request or require the student's parent to attend a parental involvement program - D. Request or require a parent to attend a truancy prevention mediation program - E. Take appropriate legal action - F. Assignment to an alternative program, if available in a single month or a total of ninety (90) hours of unexcused absence from school during the school year, s/he will be considered habitually absent.
-The Board authorizes the Superintendent to inform the student and his/her parents, guardian, or custodian of the record of excessive absence as well as the District's intent to notify the Registrar of Motor Vehicles, if appropriate, and the Judge of the Juvenile Court of the student's excessive absence.
+- A. Assign the student to a truancy intervention program - B. Provide counseling to the student - C. Request or require the student's parent to attend a parental involvement program - D. Request or require a parent to attend a truancy prevention mediation program - E. Take appropriate legal action

+F. Assignment to an alternative program, if available.